Illegal drug trade in Colombia: Mitigation

 In 2000 Colombia agreed, under US pressure, to begin researching fusarium based mycoherbicides.
 This was supported by some American politicians, but environmentalists were among those who fiercely objected to the use of the fungus, which causes the plant sickness fusarium wilt, citing broad ecological risks that it could endanger food crops and livestock.
 Significant opposition delayed the project, but its supporters said there was little scientific evidence to support such claims.
 According to a professor of botany at the Weizmann Institute of Science in Rehovot, Israel: "What you're doing is taking a disease that is already present and putting on more of it."
 However, fusarium outbreaks in Peru had little impact on coca cultivation and specialists expressed doubts about whether such an herbicide would be efficacious.

 History

 Prohibition of drugs in Colombia was based on the introduction of prohibition laws in the United States with the Harrison Narcotics Act of 1914 which prohibited the production and consumption of opiates and cocaine, in 1937 added marijuana, tobacco and alcohol and later on a variety of stimulant, depressant, and hallucinogenic drugs between 1964 and 1968.

 Some psychoactive drugs were already grown in Colombia at limited level by local indigenous groups, who mostly employed marijuana and coca leaves for ceremonial and traditional medical uses as part of their culture.

-Marijuana (1970s)

-To counter increasing production and consumption, the government of the United States and the government of Colombia along with other countries initiated a campaign called the "War on Drugs".

-The Black Tuna Gang was a Miami-based Colombian marijuana-trafficking group.
-It was responsible for bringing in over 500 tons of marijuana over a 16-month period in the mid-70s.